microsoft/FluidFramework/docs/examples/dice-roller.md

 } from "@microsoft/fluid-aqueduct";
 import { IComponentHTMLVisual } from "@microsoft/fluid-component-core-interfaces";

-import * as React from "react"; // only used with react import * as ReactDOM from "react-dom"; // only used with react
+import * as React from "react";
+import * as ReactDOM from "react-dom";
 ```

 ### Define our component class